trane-project/trane-music/courses/major_pentatonic_scale/lesson_C_flat/exercise_5/front.md

-What note is degree number 5 of the C♭ major pentatonic scale?
+What note is degree number 5 of the C♭ Major Pentatonic scale?